 In this example, the investor would thus be given the number of 33 shares in his/her securities deposit at a price of EUR 21.
 The difference to the "whole number" (in this case around EUR 7.00) will be paid out.

-No. If an underlying touches/undercuts the barrier during the term, the additional protection mechanism is eliminated and the Protect Reverse Convertible is analogous to a Traditional Reverse Convertible Bond.
+No. If an underlying touches/undercuts the barrier during the term, the additional protection mechanism is eliminated and the Barrier Reverse Convertible Bond is analogous to a Traditional Reverse Convertible Bond.
 In other words, if all underlyings close at or above their respective strike price at the final valuation date, the full nominal amount will be repaid.

 This conclusion is not true.
-To override the protection mechanism of a Protect Reverse Convertible, it is sufficient if one of the stocks in the equity basket touches or falls below the barrier.
+To override the protection mechanism of a Barrier Reverse Convertible, it is sufficient if one of the stocks in the equity basket touches or falls below the barrier.
 An equity basket made up of companies from different sectors increases the industry risk and thus the likelihood that a barrier event will occur.
 Furthermore, in the case of Reverse Convertible Bonds the "worst-of" principle applies: in the event of a physical delivery, the investor would therefore only receive the share that has the worst performance over the term.

 A fundamental principle of the capital market is that the higher the risk, the higher the potential return.
 Following this principle, Reverse Convertible Bonds allow the product to be designed with more attractive conditions, i.e. with a higher fixed interest rate or a higher safety buffer.